hashkat/hashkat/docs/tutorial12.md

 * agents being located in either Ontario or Quebec, with the ratio of Ontarians to Quebecers being 3:2
 * Ontarians having a *StandardPref* preference class, with 4 evenly wieghted ideologies and the ratio of English to French speaking Ontarians being 1:1
 * Quebecers having the *NoRetweetPref* preference class, with only 3 ideologies ('Red', 'Blue', 'Green') evenly weighted, with the ratio of English speaking to French speaking Quebecers being 1:1
-* for the *StandardPref* preference class, the tweet transmission rates for the agent types present in this network are 0.1 for 'plain'/'musical' tweets, 0.0 for 'different_ideology' tweets, 0.2 'same_ideology' tweets, and 0.4 for 'humourous' tweets, with the 'follow_reaction_prob' being 0.3
+* for the *StandardPref* preference class, the tweet transmission rates for the agent types present in this network are 0.1 for 'plain'/'musical' tweets, 0.0 for 'different_ideology' tweets, 0.2 'same_ideology' tweets, and 0.4 for 'humorous' tweets, with the 'follow_reaction_prob' being 0.3
 * the *NoRetweetPref* preference class will remain the same, with 0 for all

 We would also like you to use only the following agent types with their respective characteristics: